I. Systems, Models and Frameworks

-The Eight Skills are so central to building Adaptive Foresight, in our view, that we use them to organize the various Foresight Methods professionals can employ with their clients, which we turn to in Chapter 10.
+The Eight Skills are so central to building Adaptive Foresight, in our view, that we use them to organize the various Foresight Methods professionals can employ with their clients, which we turn to in Chapter 6 (Methods and Frameworks).
 So we suggest paying particular attention to this model.

 Our next set of process models are introduced in III.
 Change Curves and Other Cycle Models, where we’ll review patterns of change that are common to a variety of complex systems relevant to foresight work.

-In IV.
-Frameworks, we’ll present a starter set of process recipes for producing useful foresight work.
-Frameworks are considered by their authors to be “recipes”, not models.
-The “chefs” that have developed these models encourage you to experiment with them, and vary the recipe yourself, to your taste.
+We will also introduce a few frameworks, a set of process recipes for producing useful foresight work.
+Frameworks are usually considered by their authors to be “recipes”, not models.
+The “chefs” that develop frameworks typically encourage you to experiment with them, and vary the recipe to your taste.
 As with any recipe you may find more or less of certain steps, or the addition or subtraction of steps, to improve the outcome with particular clients.